 There are a couple key things to keep in mind for this step.
 First, you want to make sure the board is sloped down flat.
 That means placing it in a location without any holes beneath it.
 If you need to, use some of the remaining dirt to fill in any holes.
 This will allow you to get the most accurate measurements possible.

 Fill Dirt vs. Topsoil

-When performing the above steps, keep in mind that the type of soil you use will make a huge difference.
+When performing the above steps, keep in mind that the type of dirt you use will make a huge difference.
 You want to make sure you use fill dirt as the base, and topsoil (as the name suggests) on top.
 Fill dirt is primarily used for filling in holes, which is precisely why it is the right solution for building up a strong foundation.
 Fill dirt can also be used to create mounds or otherwise change the elevation or grade of any ground area.
 This is quite different from the properties provided by topsoil.
 However, you must know how much fill dirt you need from the start of the project as it is easier to lay topsoil than it is fill dirt.